delhoume/flashfile/README.md

 This format allows for very concise description of mosaics flashed in the world,

-The compression ratio is vey high compared to a "flat" list of every item
+- The compression ratio is vey high compared to a "flat" list of every item

-It happens that LIL (Lille) is the only invaded location in the world to have its order number start at 0 instead of 1.
+- It happens that LIL (Lille) is the only invaded location in the world to have its order number start at 0 instead of 1.

-An application will need to take care of this to resolve correctly LIL as LIL_00,05
+- Order format is specific to Invader , order numbers < 10 have a  leading "0", as in NOO_01. leading 0(s) are optional nut it is recommended to use them in flashlists.

-- Order format is specific to Invader , order numbers < 10 have a  leading "0", as in NOO_01
+Example xxx_flashfile_max.txt is no leading 0 and achieves a 1:11.3 compressionnn ratio against reference xxx_flashflat.txt.

 # usage